 - Avoid alcohol—it dehydrates you.

 - Stay in air-conditioned spaces.
-Go to the movie theater, do your walking exercises in a mall, or read in a public library, for example.
+Go to the movie theater, walk in a mall, or read in a public library, for example.

-Be aware of your body in the heat and watch for heavy sweating, confusion, dizziness, weakness, and nausea—all symptoms of heat exhaustion.
+Be aware of your body in the heat and watch for all symptons of heath exhaustion—heavy sweating, confusion, dizziness, weakness, and nausea.

-Hydration, sunscreen, and proper precaution will keep you, your body, and your skin happy, healthy, and cool even during the hot months of summer.
+Hydration, sunscreen, and proper precaution will keep you, your body, and your skin happy, healthy, and cool even during the hot summer.

 Adapted and excerpted from: